eberhardtkorf/eberhardtkorf.github.io/pages/hybrid_pose_estimation/page.md

 # Hybrid Pose Estimation

-This is a visual and animated appendix for my paper titled _Hybrid pose estimation of space debris with neural networks developed using photorealistic synthetic data_.
+This is a visual and animated appendix for the paper titled _Hybrid pose estimation of space debris with neural networks developed using photorealistic synthetic data_ which can be seen at _(pending published proceedings)_.

 This page contains videos of different pose estimation simulations.
 An analysis of the simulation can be found in the paper.